-At the General Synod of the Church of Ireland in Armagh last year, the Church of Ireland “subscribed” to the Covenant on 13 May 2011.
+At the General Synod of the Church of Ireland in Armagh two years ago, the Church of Ireland agreed to “subscribe” to the Covenant on 13 May 2011.
 But the General Synod also made it clear that the Covenant did not supplant existing governing documents of the Church of Ireland.

 In the Church of England, the Act of Synod adopting the Covenant was sent to the diocesan synods before it could have any possibility of returning to the General Synod for approval.

 The General Synod of the Church of England voted on 24 November 2010 to send the Covenant to diocesan synods.
-If a majority of synods vote in favour of adopting the Covenant, the question would then be brought back to General Synod for a final vote.
-The first diocesan synod to vote, Wakefield, rejected the Covenant on 12 March 2011, but it was adopted by the Diocesan Synod of Lichfield a week later, on 19 March 2011.
+If a majority of synods voted in favour of adopting the Covenant, the question would then be brought back to General Synod for a final vote.

-● 22 have voted against the Covenant returning to the General Synod for a final vote: Bath and Wells, Birmingham, Chelmsford, Derby, Ely, Gloucester, Hereford, Leicester, Lincoln, Liverpool, Oxford, Portsmouth, Ripon and Leeds, Rochester, St Albans, St Edmundsbury and Ipswich, Salisbury, Sodor and Man, Southwark, Truro, Wakefield, Worcester.
+● 26 voted against the Covenant returning to the General Synod for a final vote: Bath and Wells, Birmingham, Chelmsford, Derby, Ely, Gloucester, Guildford, Hereford, Leicester, Lincoln, Liverpool, London, Manchester, Newcastle, Oxford, Portsmouth, Ripon and Leeds, Rochester, St Albans, St Edmundsbury and Ipswich, Salisbury, Sodor and Man, Southwark, Truro, Wakefield and Worcester.

-● 16 have voted for it: Blackburn, Bradford, Bristol, Canterbury, Carlisle, Chester, Coventry, Durham, Exeter, Europe, Guildford, Lichfield, Norwich, Peterborough, Sheffield, and Winchester.
+● 18 have voted for it: Blackburn, Bradford, Bristol, Canterbury, Carlisle, Chester, Chichester, Coventry, Durham, Exeter, Europe, Lichfield, Norwich, Peterborough, Sheffield, Southwell and Nottingham, Winchester and York.

 As a consequence, the Church of England cannot now sign up to the Anglican Covenant, which many have seen as the one plan that might have prevented the global Anglican Communion from fracture and division.

 During the voting in the diocesan synods, a consistent the pattern emerged: around 80% of the bishops voted in favour of the covenant, but the clergy and laity votes have split around 50-50 for and against, with votes against nudging ahead among the clergy.
-Does that suggest that the bishops are out of touch with faithful Anglican churchgoers and clergy in England, as Professor Diarmaid MacCulloch of Oxford suggested in The Guardian earlier this week [25 March 2012]?
+Does that suggest that the bishops are out of touch with faithful Anglican churchgoers and clergy in England, as Professor Diarmaid MacCulloch of Oxford suggested in The Guardian last year [25 March 2012]?

-Archbishop Williams has said the Anglican Covenant is about the autonomous, self-governing member Churches of the Anglican Communion being “accountable to each other in the Communion.”
+Archbishop Williams said he saw the Anglican Covenant is about the autonomous, self-governing member Churches of the Anglican Communion being “accountable to each other in the Communion.”
 Defending the Covenant, he said it would not give anybody the power to do anything but recommend courses of action.

 However, critics have said the Anglican Covenant is in danger of undermining the traditional independence or autonomy of the member churches of the Anglican Communion.

-The concept of an Anglican Covenant grew out of fears that disagreements over the divisive issues between different provinces of the Anglican Communion would lead to irreconcilable division between the Church.
+The concept of an Anglican Covenant grew out of fears that disagreements over the divisive issues between different provinces of the Anglican Communion would lead to irreconcilable division within the Church.